 We rely on third-party contract manufacturers for the sourcing of parts, the assembly of our controllers and the manufacturing of the garments used with our systems.
 We conduct final assembly of the garments used with our products, perform quality assurance and ship our products from our facility in Minnesota.
-The AffloVest device continued to be manufactured and shipped by IBC on our behalf pursuant to a Transition Services Agreement through April 30, 2022.
-On May 1, 2022, we began manufacturing and shipping the AffloVest device from our Minnesota-based facility.
+We manufacture and ship the AffloVest device from our Minnesota-based facility.